codevence/fair-wizard-guide/docs/application/data-management-planner/document-templates/list/index.rst

     A document template can be deleted only if it is not used already for documents, projects, or settings.

 Each item may be marked with *unsupported metamodel* when the document template is not compatible with the version of |project_name|. :doc:`../../../../more/development/metamodel-schemas` are used to define structures that developers can interact with.
-If the template originates from the `DSW Registry <https://registry.ds-wizard.org>`__ and the registry is configured, *update available* will appear.
+If the template originates from the `FAIR Wizard Registry <https://registry.fair-wizard.com/>`__, *update available* will appear.

-To configure the registry, follow this steps:

-1. Go to Settings -> Content Settings -> DSW Registry
-2. Click on Enabled
-3. Click on Sign Up
-4. Fill out your email
-5. With a token you will get to login to https://registry.ds-wizard.org
-6. Open Questionnaire Report
-7. Copy the Template ID
-8. Go back to Wizard -> Document Templates -> List
-9. Click on Import
-10. Paste the Template ID
-11. Click on Import

 If your template is not from the registry, you will have to :doc:`../editors/detail/publish` a new version via template editor, which will increase the metamodel version automatically.